(from April 3, 2004 collage chat.

 This is a beginner tutorial for creating a collage

-in Photoshop.
-This tutorial is a very basic overview and only
+in Paint Shop Pro.
+This tutorial is a very basic overview and

-covers the beginning stages of building a collage.
-There are many
+only covers the beginning stages of building a collage.
+There

-ways to complete the steps outlined below, but I have tried to
+are many ways to complete the steps outlined below, but I have

 Also, the settings I have provided below are what worked on the